What do you do?

 What if I still have questions?

 For any further questions or some general advice, contact the Copy Advice Team on 020 7492 2100, between 9 am and 5.30 pm, Monday to Friday (except Bank Holidays).
 Check @CAP_UK on Twitter for any early closure announcements.
+Please note that we are currently experiencing ongoing, intermittant issues with our phone lines.
+We apologise for any inconvenience this may cause and appreciate your patience while we work to identify the cause and resolve the issue.

 **Please note: although it is given by the team in good faith, our advice is not binding on the ASA or CAP and our advisors do not give legal advice.**